A parent whose child has died is a Vilomah.

 Our purpose is that no woman or family experiences pregnancy and infant loss alone.

-We are a not for profit team dedicated to providing support for these families.
+We are a charity dedicated to providing support for these families.

 The Vilomah Community was created in 2021 by two bereaved mothers Bek and Megan in honour of their beautiful girls Mia Baker and Ruby Gaffney who were stillborn.
 Bek and Megan saw a diverse gap in the care that was being provided to families after the loss of their babies + their ongoing charity work within the local bereavement community.